Things That Matter Most

 The entire point of a Singleton is to prevent multiple instances of your object from living together in the same context.
 This is a valid concern when your object represents, say, a PHP header collection, the current request, or the final response being sent to the client.

-Single-instantiation, however, breaks the ability to test the object as, even in your test suite, you can only create one copy of the object.
-1 If you’re building a well-covered application – and you are building a well-covered application, right? – this particular limitation of Singletons will give you a headache.
+Single-instantiation, however, breaks the ability to test the object as, even in your test suite, you can only create one copy of the object.[ref]There are ways around this by using, for example, process isolation.[/ref] If you're building a well-covered application - and you are building a well-covered application, right? - this particular limitation of Singletons will give you a headache.

 Singletons are also inherently inextensible – you cannot subclass a Singleton.
 As your application grows, however, the need to subclass an object can and will come up.